perkinssibyl076/notes/README.md

 4. Avoid premature optimization.
 5. Continuously refactor for simplicity and readability.
 6. Always consider the next developer who will read your code.

+# 2024-03-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clear, concise, and maintainable code.
+Always aim to reduce complexity by breaking down large problems into smaller, manageable parts.
+Remember that code should be written for humans to read and understand first, then for machines to execute.
+And finally, embrace the power of reusable components and modular design to enhance scalability and efficiency in your projects."